apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![Messages](documentation/features/dashboard/message_admin/messages.png "Messages") |

-    To reply to a message the yellow reply icon is tapped/clicked.
+    To reply to a message the yellow reply button is clicked.
 This will display a message prompt for the staff member to type in.
 They can then send this by clicking on the 'Reply' button or cancel and return to the dashboard by clicking on the 'Cancel' or modal close buttons.

     | Mobile Message Reply | Desktop Message Reply |
     | :---: | :---: |